 A living testament to the art of blending, Pierre Ferrand marries various vintages to harmonious effect.
 Striving for absolute distinction, the brand doesn’t abide by the traditional classifications of VS, VSOP, and XO.
 Instead, it employs unique designations and occasionally veers outside of regulatory practices.
-As a result, some output doesn’t fall under the official “cognac” banner, even if it’s crafted entirely from Grande Champagne grapes.
+In turn, some output doesn’t fall under the official “cognac” banner, even if it’s crafted entirely from Grande Champagne grapes.
 Suffice it to say, every aspect of this operation emanates with an artisanal vibe.

 Every spirit tells a story and Kelt has one heck of a story to tell.
 While the early stages of production are traditional by most standards, this cognac house breaks out on its own during the fifth and final stage, sending its barrels out to sea for three months of additional maturation.
 It’s a process that harkens back to the old world, when all cognac was exported by way of long overseas voyages.
 Factors such as temperature fluctuations, changes in air pressure, and movement would improve the qualities of the spirit as it rested in the barrel.

 We’ve come a long way in the time since, but that hasn’t stopped the brand from utilising those former practices.
 Does it amount to some of the best cognac you’ll ever try?
 Pick up a bottle of the Tour Du Monde VSOP or XO to find out.